 Creating & Customizing Contribution Forms

-Your default contribution form
+- Your default contribution form

 Contribution forms are the building blocks of ActBlue’s platform — they are the pages grassroots supporters make donations on.
 Once you have an ActBlue account, you should first customize your default contribution form so you can link it on your website, emails, and social media accounts.
-You can find your default contribution form in the “Contribution Forms” tab, which you’ll see near the top of your Dashboard menu.
+You can find your default contribution form in the Contribution Forms tab, which you’ll see near the top of your Dashboard toolbar.
 The default form will be at the top of all of your forms, highlighted in gray.

 We recommend that you edit your default contribution form before creating a new one.
 Your default form provides a good base for customization, and it’s the form that shows up in the ActBlue directory when people click “Donate.”

-On the “Contribution Forms” page, click “Edit” to the right of your default contribution form.
+On the Contribution Forms page, click “Edit” to the right of your default contribution form.

 form editor open on the left.
 While you’re editing, you can view your form as different people: yourself, a first-time donor, a returning donor, or an ActBlue Express user.
 You’ll find these options at the top right corner in the form navigation bar (form navbar).
 But note that you can only view your form and donate as yourself when you are not in the form editor.